jakerieger/XenEngine/README.md

 code
 to this repository every day, I'm just one dude building something for fun in his free time.

+> If you would like to see XEN in action, you can build and run the [Pong](Examples/Pong) example.

 ## Contributing

 XEN is currently **closed** for contributions right now.
 Once a solid foundation has been built and